Chapter 7: Changes

 operation (Feb.
 22 thru Mar.
 4).

-was still with us for several days after we marched out of Phuoc Vinh on
+still with us, we marched out of Phuoc Vinh on foot.
+The battalion

-foot.
-The battalion snaked through the countryside single file.
-It was a
+snaked through the countryside single file.
+It was a populated area of

-populated area of tin huts, backyard gardens and dirt streets.
-There
+tin huts, backyard gardens and dirt streets.
+There were civilians

-were civilians surrounding us everywhere we looked.
-Then the terrain
+surrounding us everywhere we looked.
+Then the terrain opened up into

-opened up into vast rice fields and the area became much more sparsely
+vast rice fields and the area became much more sparsely populated.

-patrol.
+our squad.
 Sometimes my squad ran point for the entire company.
-One night
+On this

-my entire company was on the move walking alongside a roadway.
-I ran
+particular night, I was in the lead and walking alongside a roadway.
+I

-upon an ARVIN (South Vietnam Government Forces) sand bagged machine gun
+ran upon an ARVIN (South Vietnam Government Forces) sand bagged machine

 Fortunately, they did not open up on us.
 Of course, I froze when I heard